 The Art and Culture

 When you think of France, you think of its rich cultural heritage.
 And from Impressionist painters like Claude Monet to existentialist writers like Albert Camus and Jean-Paul Sartre, France probably boasts the finest collection of creative minds in the world.
 You can head to the Giverny house and gardens which were the inspiration for many of Monet’s works, or if you prefer the modern painters, there are places like the Museum of Modern and Contemporary Art based in Nice.
-And, of course, the Louvre, which is probably the greatest museum in the world, which doesn’t just have works from the French, but contains art from across the world.
+And, of course, the Louvre, which is probably the greatest museum in the world and one of top Paris attractions, which doesn’t just have works from the French, but contains art from across the world.

 This is merely skimming the surface of what France has to offer.
 But if you like the relaxed pace of life, combined with the most luxurious views in all of Europe, then it’s time to get yourself on the next flight.